ripjar/material-datetime-picker/README.md

     format: 'DD/MM/YY',
     //  the default value of the picker
     default: moment(),
-    // the container to append the picker
+    // the container to append the picker.
+If you change this, you need to make
+    // sure your element has a z-index > 0 so that it displays in front of the scrim.
     container: document.body,
     // cosmetic classes that can be overriden
     // mostly used for styling the calendar